Former Soviet Union

 professionals who want to make a difference in their communities and maximize their potential.

-Over the course of a year participants join three in-person seminars (including one with peers from Latin America and Europe), where they gain practical skills, confidence, Jewish knowledge, and a peer network that will propel them to future leadership and meaningful contributions in their communities.
+Over the course of a year participants join two in-person seminars (including one with peers from Latin America and Europe), where they gain practical skills, confidence, Jewish knowledge, and a peer network that will propel them to future leadership and meaningful contributions in their communities.

 PROGRAM DETAILS